finos/FDC3/docs/api/ref/Events.md

 title: Events
 ---

-FDC3 API operations may trigger non-context and non-intent events.
+In addition to intent and context events, the FDC3 API may be used to listen for other types of events via the `addEventListener()` function.

 ## `EventHandler`